Vusi Khoza: Career in the EFF

 Khoza joined the Economic Freedom Fighters in 2013 and was appointed its provincial convenor.
 He was the party's premier candidate for the 2014 general elections.
 He was elected to the KwaZulu-Natal Legislature as the EFF won two seats.

 Khoza was elected provincial chairperson of the EFF in 2018 and re-elected to the provincial legislature in 2019.
 He unsuccessfully sought re-election in 2022, losing to his deputy Mongezi Twala.

 In early-2023, Khoza resigned from the provincial legislature as he was redeployed to the National Assembly of South Africa.
 He was sworn in on 8 February 2023.

+Khoza was one of four EFF MPs who were banned from attending the party's 10th anniversary celebrations at the FNB Stadium on 29 July 2023 for failing to procure transport to the celebrations for their constituents.
+On 29 August 2023, he was "recalled" by the party.
+Khoza was expelled from the EFF on 20 October 2023 and lost his parliamentary membership.